 John Painter

-John Painter, educator, skier, and mountain biker, is largely responsible for bringing the vision of a Decisions Program for Education to fruition.
+Educator, skier, and mountain biker, John is largely responsible for bringing the vision of a Decisions Program for Education to fruition.
 A faculty member at South Burlington High School (Vermont), John piloted the Decisions Program with 900 Sophomore students.
 As part of his program, John created a video to share his Core Values.

 2. Be lifeful